terrorizer1980/docs-exchange-api/source/includes/_retail_gateway.md

 ### Action

 `action` describes what action to take for the provided channel.
-The follow standard action's are supported by all channels (with the exception of the auth channel):
+The following standard action's are supported by all channels (with the exception of the auth channel):

 | Action      | Description                                          |
 | ----------- | ---------------------------------------------------- |